Don Nelson, President, Photo Society

-Tom Hartz, President, Education Committee Chair
+Tom Hartz, Past President, Education Committee Chair

 Tom Hartz, PhD, is a retired scientist with 6 years university teaching experience and over 35 years in medical device and diagnostics research, development and product support.
 He has served for over 10 years on the boards of non-profits devoted to education and child development.
 He joined the Friends Board in 2014.
 Tom is a Volunteer Naturalist, the 2015 Youth Camp Committee Chair, and is a member of the Governance Committee, the Education Committee and the Photography Society.
 The Refuge fuels Tom's passions for sharing the wonders of nature with others, particularly with kids, and continuing to learn about wildlife and habitats with the Friends and FWS.

 Willem has been working with non-profit organizations for over 25 years starting with the Coast Guard Auxiliary, followed by naturalist with Bay Net in Monterey, volunteer at the visitor center and naturalist at the Elkhorn Slough National Estuarine Research Reserve, skipper for Sea Scouts of America and since January last year volunteer at our visitor center.
 He also spent 7 years on boards of different non-profit organizations.
 Recently Willem joined the Friends board as treasurer and immediately dived into the secrets of 503(c) (3) accounting, especially the fascinating reading of FASB #116.

 Linda has been volunteering with the Friends since 2012, primarily focused on the technology that supports the Friends’ mission.
 She has a Master’s Degree in Education and spent the first 10 years of her career as an educator in public schools and colleges and has worked with age’s kindergarten through adult.
 She has evolved into a self-professed geek over the years.
 She also serves on the membership committee.